Quality Payments – Healthy Living Pharmacy (HLP)

 ‘On the day of the review, the pharmacy is a Healthy Living Pharmacy level 1 (self-assessment); and

 80% of staff working at the pharmacy (including pharmacy professionals) that provide healthcare advice to the public have successfully completed the CPPE children’s oral health training assessment.’

 Click on a heading below for more information.

 NHS England guidance

-The June 2018 guidance should be read in conjunction with NHS England’s gateway criteria guidance and the quality criteria guidance:
+NHS England has published guidance for the February 2019 review point of the Quality Payments Scheme.
+The new guidance should be read in conjunction with NHS England’s previously published gateway criteria and quality criteria guidance:

 - NHS England – Pharmacy Quality Payments Gateway Criteria Guidance (published 23rd December 2016); and